anka-kondraska/edu_web_scraper/SDD.md

 requirements.txt for the virtual  environment.
 I currently have postgres installed only on my vm, and vagrant db created.

 I would continue working with these two environments.

+## <a name="testing"></a>Testing

+I have run incomplete tests which are not included here.
+Once I have better coverage I'll include them.